 Arup is committed to making all stages of our recruitment process accessible to candidates with disabilities.
 We strongly encourage you to share any adjustments that will support your participation in our recruitment process.

 You’ll get the chance to tell us about any disability or learning difference on your application form and before coming to the assessment.
 We’ll then make the appropriate arrangements for you.
 The information gathered during this process is only used to make reasonable adjustments and is not considered in any other context of your application.

 What can I expect to do as an apprentice?

 As an apprentice, you’ll study at a local college or university on day release, working towards an accredited qualification and combine this experience with workplace learning.
-Some apprenticeships, for example in HR or finance, take place entirely within the workplace.

 Whichever your chosen apprenticeship, you’ll be given a mentor who’ll guide you through your professional and personal development.
 You’ll also have regular contact with our Learning and Development team.

 Will I have to reapply once I finish my apprenticeship?